 "Bulma," she said unfamiliarly, frowning.
 "My real name is Bulma."

-"They shut down our power at night to seal us in to prevent us from...I don't know what, mayhem?...but I have it rigged so that we have our own power generator."
+"They shut down our power at night to seal us in to prevent us from...I don't know, mayhem?...but I have it rigged so that we have our own power generator."
 She gave him a small smile, which deflated quickly.
+To think that she was sharing all her secrets with the Empire's darling.
 "We don't really have anything to bring with us, except our clothes and our computer."

 "Where are we going?"
 Gohan asked with concern.